mihir224/portfolio-react/README.md

-## Portfolio React
+# Portfolio React

 A project that I'm currently working on where I'll be creating a website using React to demonstrate my Portfolio.
-The project is currently in the initial stages and this is the first entry of [README.md](http://readme.md/)

-I'll be regularly updating this repo whenever necessary.
+## Current Progress

+- Intialised project
+- Configured sass and framer motion
+- Worked on the animation of introduction page and sidebar